All Episodes

 Let me guess what's coming next.

-Well, now look at let's not let's not go there.
+Well, no, look, let's not go there.

-My father fought against Fidel Castro, okay.
+My father fought against Fidel Castro, okay?

 Excuse me.